-Law and Practice

-Contributed by: Alan Zhou, Coco Fan, Kelly Cao and Sylvia Dong Global Law Office see p.23

-CONTENTS

-1. A Applicable Product Safety Regulatory

-F Regimes р.З

-1.1 Medical Devices р.З

-1.2 Healthcare Products p.4

-1.3 New Products/Technologies and Digital Health p.5

-1.4 Borderline Products p.6

-2. 0 Commercialisation and Product Life

-C Cycle p.7

-2.1 Design and Manufacture p.7

-2.2 Corporate Social Responsibility, the

-Environment and Sustainability p.8

-2.3 Advertising and Product Claims p.9

-2.4 Marketing and Sales p.11

-2.5 Internationalisation p.13

-2.6 Post-marketing Obligations, Including

-Corrective Actions and Recalls p.15

-3. F Regulator Engagement and

-E nforcement p.16

-3.1 Regulatory Authorities p.16

-3.2 Regulatory Enforcement Mechanisms p.17

-4. Liability p.17

-4.1 Product Safety Offences p.17

-4.2 Product Liability p.17

-4.3 Judicial Requirements p.18

-4.4 Costs p.18

-4.5 Product-Related Contentious Matters p.19

-4.6 Class Actions, Representative Actions or

-Co-ordinated Proceedings p.19

-4.7 ADR Mechanisms p.20

-4.8 Interrelation Between Liability Mechanisms p.20

-5. Policy and Legislative Reform p.21

-5.1 Policy Development p.21

-5.2 Legislative Reform p.21

-5.3 Impact of COVID-19 p.22

-1. APPLICABLE PRODUCT SAFETY REGULATORY REGIMES

-1.1 Medical Devices Product Safety Regulatory Regime for Medical Devices

-Classification of medical devices

-Under the PRC legal regime, "medical devices" refers to instruments, equipment, appliances, in vitro diagnostic reagents and calibrators, materials and other similar or relevant articles including necessary computer software that are directly or indirectly used for the diagnosis, prevention, monitoring, treatment or relief of diseases or injury, the functional compensation of injuries, the inspection, substitution, adjustment or support of physiological structures or physiological processes, the control of pregnancy or the support or maintenance of life.
-Unlike a pharmaceutical, the utility of medical devices is mainly achieved by physical or other means rather than pharmacological, immunological or metabolic means, or where the latter means only act as auxiliary functions.
-"Medical instrument" is not a legally defined term under the PRC laws.
+Contributed by: Alan Zhou, Coco Fan, Kelly Cao and Sylvia Dong, Global Law Office (GLO) 1.
+Applicable Product Safety Regulatory Regimes 1.1 Medical Devices Product Safety Regulatory Regime for Medical Devices Classification of medical devices Under the PRC's legal regime, "medical devices" refers to instruments, equipment, appliances, in vitro diagnostic reagents and calibrators, materials, and other similar or relevant articles including necessary computer software that are directly or indirectly used for the diagnosis, prevention, monitoring, treatment or relief of diseases or injury, the functional compensation of injuries, the inspection, substitution, adjustment, or support of physiological structures or physiological processes, the control of pregnancy, or the support or maintenance of life.
+Unlike a pharmaceutical, the utility of medical devices is mainly achieved by physical or other means rather than pharmacological, immunological, or metabolic means, or where the latter means only acting as auxiliary functions.
+"Medical instrument" is not a legally defined term under the PRC's laws.
 Generally, medical instruments would be interpreted as being the same as medical devices.
 Activities relating to medical devices have been strictly regulated in the PRC, and the regulations that apply to a medical device in the PRC depend on how that medical device is classified.
 Medical devices are categorised into three classes according to their risk levels.
-The National Medical Products Administration (NMPA) determines a medical device's risk level according to its intended purposes, structural features, the form of use, whether it is in contact with or has access to the human body, and other factors.
-In general, Class I medical devices refer to those that have a low degree of risk and whose safety and effectiveness can be ensured through routine administration, and therefore they are merely subject to a record-filing administration under the supervision of the NMPA and its local counterparts; Class II medical devices refer to those with a medium degree of risk; and Class III medical devices refer to those with the highest risk level, the safety and effectiveness of which need to be ensured by strict control and regulation, and which therefore are subject to registration administration under the supervision of the NMPA.
+The National Medical Products Administration (NMPA) determines a medical device's risk level according to its intended purposes, structural features, the form of use, whether it is in contact with, or has access to, the human body, and other factors.
+In general: - class I medical devices refer to those that have a low degree of risk and whose safety and effectiveness can be ensured through routine administration, and therefore they are merely subject to a record-filing administration under the supervision of the NMPA and its local counterparts; - class II medical devices refer to those with a medium degree of risk; and - class III medical devices refer to those with the highest risk level, the safety and effectiveness of which need to be ensured by strict control and regulation, and therefore are subject to registration administration under the supervision of the NMPA.
 The NMPA has issued the Rules for Medical Device Classification and the Catalogue of Medical Device Classification to guide this classification of medical devices.

-Regulations of medical devices

-The Regulations for the Supervision and Administration of Medical Devices (RSAMD) set up the regulatory framework for the administration of medical devices.
-The development, registration, manufacturing and distribution of medical devices are regulated by more detailed GxP rules and administrative measures, such as Good Manufacturing Practice, Good Clinical Practice and Good Supply Practice for Medical Devices.

-Subject to the classification of the medical devices, the registrants or the record-filing holders of the medical devices (ie, the marketing authorisation holders (MAHs) of the medical devices) are responsible for the quality management of the whole life cycle of medical devices and are responsible for the safety and effectiveness of medical devices in the whole process of the development, manufacturing, distribution and use of such medical devices according to applicable laws and regulations.
-Those who wish to engage in clinical trials or the manufacturing or distribution of medical devices must also obtain a permit or approval, which is discussed in 2.
+Regulations of medical devices The Regulations for the Supervision and Administration of Medical Devices (RSAMD) set up the regulatory framework for the administration of medical devices.
+The development, registration, manufacturing, and distribution of medical devices are regulated by more detailed GxP rules and administrative measures, such as Good Manufacturing Practice, Good Clinical Practice, and Good Supply Practice for Medical Devices.
+Subject to the classification of the medical devices, the registrants or the record-filing holders of the medical devices (ie, the marketing authorisation holders (MAHs) of the medical devices) are responsible for the quality management of the whole life cycle of medical devices and are responsible for the safety and effectiveness of medical devices in the whole process of the development, manufacturing, distribution, and use of such medical devices according to appli- Contributed by: Alan Zhou, Coco Fan, Kelly Cao and Sylvia Dong, Global Law Office (GLO) cable laws and regulations.
+Those who wish to engage in clinical trials, or the manufacturing or distribution of medical devices, must also obtain a permit or approval, which is discussed in 2.
 Commercialisation and Product Life Cycle.

-Software-Based Medical Devices Please see 1.3 New Products/Technologies and Digital Health.
+Software-Based Medical Devices Please see 1.4 Technologies and Digital Health.